shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 ### Callouts

 Places on level you can call by name.
 Areas are distingue enough that player can identify them by feature (space, light, color).
 Should be thought through different scales (arena, district, level).

+## Composition
+Composing 3d to view in 2d (flat monitor) like composition rules

+- Clarity and flow vs confusion
+- Vary silhouettes of the skyline
+- Lines of sight
+- Depth perception vs. real space

+- players typ spectator go to the edge, traveler to center
+- more comfortable in positive space not so in negative.

+### Spatial empathy
+- twist to confusion
+- open of isolation and epic scale
+- narrow to large space and other way
+- vertycality - persecution
+- vertigo / rewad if stnding on top

 ## Function

 [Architecture](/arch/)
+manage how players are able to take risk !!

+- melee vs range
+- mobility vs stability
+- bruteforce vs Ingenuity (create own timing windows , distract enemy) (code braking - open paths)
+- combar vs stelth (wait for oportunity time window)

 - Differentiate by usage: `stealth's` / `combat` / `traversal` / public `interaction` (opportunities for different playstyles  )
 - `public space` / `purpose spaces`